 An S1G STA that receives an PS-Poll+BDT frame shall update its NAV using the value of the Duration/ID field in the received frame, but only when the new NAV value is greater than the current NAV value and the RA is not equal to the MAC address of the STA.

-An S1G STA shall also update its NAV with the information received in the Duration field of a frame of type: NDP CTS, NDP Ack, NDP_2M PS-Poll-Ack, and S1G Beacon, except when the received frame is an:
+In addition to the NAV update rules described in this subclause, an S1G STA shall also update its NAV to a new NAV value if it is greater than the current NAV value, with the information received in the Duration field of frames of type: NDP CTS, NDP Ack, NDP_2M PS-Poll-Ack, and S1G Beacon, except when the received frame is an:

 NDP CTS that is either addressed to the S1G STA, or that has the Address Indicator field equal to 1 and the RA/PBSSID field equal to the AP with which the S1G STA is associated (see 9.3.2.7 (CTS and DMG CTS procedure)).